Eduard Cuypers: Biography

 The office of Eduard Cuypers is considered to be the origin of the Amsterdam School because the leaders of this style, Michel de Klerk, Johan van der Mey, and Piet Kramer, were trained there.
-Berend Tobia Boeyinga, one of the most important followers of the Amsterdam school, also worked for Cuypers, as did prominent Indonesian architect Liem Bwan Tjie.
+Berend Tobia Boeyinga, another follower of the Amsterdam school, also worked for Cuypers, as did prominent Indonesian architect Liem Bwan Tjie.
 After Cuypers died in 1927, his office was continued by others.
 The current name in the Netherlands is A/D Amstel Architects in Amsterdam.

 Dutch East Indies

 De Javasche Bank now Museum Bank Indonesia, Jakarta.

-Cuypers opened an agency in the Dutch East Indies to work on major projects such as the headquarters and branch office of De Javasche Bank in Indonesia.
-With Marius J. Hulswit and Arthur Fermont, Cuypers opened the largest architectural agency in the East Indies, then called Hulswit-Fermont, Batavia, and Ed.Cuypers, Amsterdam.
-After Cuypers died in 1927, his office in Batavia/Jakarta was continued by others under the name Fermont-Cuypers until 1957.